 The Saga of Bjorn Champion of the Hitardal People (Ep.
 12): This was an interesting final rating section with some minor disagreements.
 Like in theHallfred’s Saga episode, they had very different takes on the saga’s quality, but ended up scoring it exactly the same.
 John argued that Bjorn’s Saga suffered from many of the same problems that Andy held against Kormak’s Saga.
 He concluded that the saga is full of boring or undeveloped characters, eventually dubbing it a “poor man’s” Egil’s Saga.

 Andy put some distance between himself and his initial enjoyment of the saga, concluding that it gets more credit than it deserves because of the tradition that places Kormak’s Saga as one of the earliest family sagas.
 Among his major complaints is the fact that the prose is often constructed rather carelessly around the poetry.
 Both Andy and John also felt that the saga really belonged to Bersi.
-John gave it a somewhat harsh 4.5.
-The total is 11.
+Andy gave it a somewhat harsh 4.5.
+Total: 11

 Hallfred Troublesome-Poet’s Saga (Ep.
 10): John and Andy seemed to disagree about the quality of the saga, but somehow scored it exactly the same.
 John isn’t a huge fan of the poet’s sagas generally.
 He found Hallfred somewhat uninspiring as a character and grew frustrated with the episodic nature of the saga as a whole.
 Andy didn’t agree with him here, arguing instead that Hallfred was an engaging and complex character who evolved in interesting ways over the course of the narrative.
 John did, however, appreciate the variety of social, cultural, and spiritual issues explored in the saga.
 Andy wholeheartedly agreed on that point.
 Both concluded that this short saga has a lot to offer both students and teachers of medieval Icelandic literature, history, and culture.
 Hallfred’s Saga earned a 6 from John and a 6 from Andy.
-The total is 12.